replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 ```

 `videoId` is an id that you have set in your feed.
-`positionSeconds` is a postition at which the given event occur.
+`positionSeconds` is a position at which the given event occur.

 To report fast-forwarding or rewinding through the video, use `VIDEO_PAUSED` at the start and `VIDEO_RESUMED` at the end of the process.